 3. Complete the client profile sheet found in the class stream.

 4. Make a pin on the class map below.
 Be sure to post your pin in the correct class!
 Include a picture of your client and all of the information from the client profile sheet. don't forget to include your partner's name on the pin!!

 you may want to video your group during this process.

 The presentation will contain the following:

 B. Introduction to the country in which you loaned.
 Include some statistics and vocabulary words to illustrate the level of poverty.
 KEEP IT SIMPLE.
 Use mostly pictures and narration to tell the story – limit your words!

 C. A picture and details about the person to whom you loaned.
 You may video your team during the lending process.
 You could also video-narrate their story.
 Where do they live?
 What are they using the money for?
-Don’t skimp here…this is what generates interest in your movie!
+Don’t skimp here…this is what generates interest!
 Tug on the heartstrings!

-D. Include a soundtrack.
+D. try to Include a soundtrack.
 Adjust the volume of your soundtrack during any narration.

 E. Explain and present your work to an authentic audience.